stancl/tenancy-docs/docs/source/v2/difference-between-this-package-and-others.blade.md

 - Redis is made multi-tenant

 This means that you can also integrate with any packages you would normally use, without any difficulties.

-We believe that this seamless approach to multi-tenancy is consistent with Laravel's "developer happiness from download to deploy".